Choosing The Right Swimming Pool Pump

 So the MOST important thing to pay attention to when choosing a pump is the pump's performance curve and the amp rating(amount of electricity used) The amp rating is usually expressed as a dual number(5.6/11.2) The lower number is for 230 voltage,the higher number 115 voltage.
 If there is only one value for amp rating,its a 230 only voltage motor.
 This information can be found online at most manufacturers websites.

-As general rule,if you have 1 1/2" or smaller plumbing,and you are installing a modern,high efficiency,fully rated pump,(meaning high service factor) 1/2 HP is usually more than enough unless the pump is unusually far away or raised up from the level of the swimming pool,then a 3/4 HP may be needed.
-There may be exceptions to this - for example your plumbing is split between to suction lines and two return lines and you want equal flow to both at the same time or you may have solar panels on top of a two story house.
+Usually,if you have 1 1/2" or smaller plumbing,and you are installing a modern,high efficiency,fully rated pump,(meaning high service factor) 1/2 HP is usually more than adequate.
+There may be exceptions to this - for example your pump is unusually far away,then a 3/4 HP may be needed.

-Here is a 1/2 HP pump I installed with a cartridge D.E. filter.
+Below is a 1/2 HP swimming pool pump I installed with a cartridge D.E. filter.
 The old swimming pool pump was I believe a 1 or 1.5 HP bronze pump.
 This new swimming pool pump and filter was a great improvement in flow and much less noise than the old system.
 Although I used 2" plumbing,you can see the pipe drops to 1 1/2" before it goes into ground.
-The return size was even smaller, 1 1/4" plumbing-I dared not go higher than a 1/2 HP pump!
+The return size was even smaller, 1 1/4" plumbing-I dared not go higher than a 1/2 HP pump.